Catoosa County extends mass emergency notification system

 During the March 19 Board of Commissioner’s meeting, Interim EMA Director Steve Quinn said the agreement with Everbridge will keep residents abreast of emergencies for the next year.

-“What I have for you this evening is a one-year extension of our Everbridge mass notification system; the total cost for this is $16,876,” Quinn said.
+“What I have for you this evening is a one-year extension of our Everbridge mass notification system.
+The total cost for this is $16,876,” Quinn said.
 “This is the mass notification system that was installed in 2012 shortly after our tornado.
 It’s the same as previous years.
+A devastating and deadly tornado hit Catoosa County in late April 2011.

 Quinn said the community has gotten a lot of use out of the system with a large number of residents already receiving alerts during severe weather or other emergency situations.